static keyword

 static

-in java means belonging to the class and not to the instance.
+in java means belonging to the class and not to the instance, or object.
 If a field, method or a block is made static

 , then it is shared by all the instances(or objects) of the class.This also means that only one copy of the